shield logo

 Step 2: Check if your neighbors saw it or held onto it for you

-If you've verified that the item was delivered, check with your neighbors.
-It’s embarrassing to unleash your wrath on a customer support representative, only to discover the kind lady next door saw your package and took it in order to prevent it from getting stolen or rained on.
-Even if they don't have your package, your neighbors might have seen it earlier in the day.
+If the item was delivered, check with your neighbors.
+It's embarrassing to unleash your wrath on a customer support representative, only to discover that the kind lady next door grabbed the box to prevent it from being stolen or rained on.
+Even if they don't have the package, your neighbors might have seen it earlier in the day.

 Step 3: Contact the seller or retailer

-If it appears that your package has been stolen, contact the seller or retailer that sold you the item.
-Retailers have different policies and processes for handling stolen items, but you're usually entitled to a refund or a replacement.
+If your package has been stolen, contact the seller or store.
+Retailers have different policies and processes for handling stolen items, but you'll usually get a refund or replacement.

-If that's the case for your purchase, Amazon requires that you first contact the Amazon Seller and try to settle the issue with them.
-But if you've waited two or more business days for a response or the seller is uncooperative, you can file a claim with Amazon and they'll likely issue a refund.
+If your purchase is from an Amazon seller, Amazon requires that you first contact the seller and try to settle the issue with them.
+But if you've waited two or more business days for a response or the seller is uncooperative, you can file a claim with Amazon, and they'll likely issue a refund.

 In many cases, retailers will quickly agree to send you a replacement item.
-But if they decline responsibility and refuse to issue a replacement, there are still a few steps you can take to receive reimbursement.
+But if they don't take responsibility and refuse to replace it, there are still a few steps you can take to be reimbursed.

 Step 4: File a claim with the shipping company

-Sometimes, retailers try to shift responsibility to the shipping company or require you to file a complaint and wait a certain number of days to find out for certain whether your package won't be delivered.
+Sometimes, stores try to shift responsibility to the shipping company or require you to file a complaint.
+You then have to wait a certain number of days to find out for sure if your package won't be delivered.

-If you encounter this scenario, you might want to file a claim with the shipping company as well.
-UPS, FedEx, USPS, and DHL all provide an online claims process to report your missing item, and you can also contact them by phone.
+In this scenario, you might want to file a claim with the shipping company also.
+UPS, FedEx, USPS and DHL all provide an online claims process for reporting missing items.
+You can also contact them by phone.

 Shipping company